Detailed view on Microchipping for Dogs

 What does a microchip look like?

-A microchip is actually placed in a little tube made out of polymer, usually around half an inch long and extremely thin.
+A microchip is placed in a little tube made out of polymer, usually around half an inch long and it is extremely thin.
 The microchip within this tube is comparable to a minuscule antenna.
-The reason it is placed in this tube is to protect it from moving around in the body of the carrier, in this case the dog.
+The reason it is placed in this tube is to protect it from moving around in the body of the carrier, in this case, the dog.
 The little tube can be inserted in a few seconds and will remain in the same spot as long as your dog is alive.
-It’s 100% invisible, unless you are an expert and know what it is you’re looking for.
-But even then it’s impossible to see with the naked eye.
-The antenna is provided with a barcode, which can be read after insertion with a special barcode scanner.
+It’s 100% invisible unless you are an expert and know what it is you’re looking for.
+But even then, it’s impossible to see with the naked eye.
+The antenna is provided with a barcode, which can be read after insertion with a special barcode scanner which any vet or reputable dog warden should own.
 This barcode contains information which makes it possible to identify the dog and the owner.
 Once the chip has been inserted and read, the barcode will be given to the owner and registered in a national databank.
 It will also be recorded in the dog’s passport.
 So when a dog is found somewhere, it only takes a few moments to find out who the owner is and therefore where to return the dog.
 Fast and easy!
+Along with providing your name and address for the database, you will also want to give the best contact number for yourself.

 The many benefits of microchipping a dog